-The Commissions do not interpret the swap or security-based swap definitions to include loan participations in which the purchaser is acquiring a current or future direct or indirect ownership interest in the related loan or commitment that is the subject of the loan participation, and certain other conditions specified in the release are met.
-In response to commenters, the

-Commissions are not including the requirement that the loan participation be a "true participation" as was stated in the Proposing Release.
-Depending on the facts and circumstances, a loan participation may be a security regulated by the SEC, or an identified banking product that, if offered by a bank, would be subject to the jurisdiction of the Federal bank regulatory agencies.
+Under the proposal, the Commissions do not interpret the swap definition to include loan participations in which the purchaser is acquiring a current or future direct or indirect ownership interest in the related loan and the loan participations are "true participations" (the participant acquires a beneficial ownership interest in the underlying loans).
+Depending on the facts and circumstances, a loan participation may be a security regulated by the SEC, and may be an identified banking product subject to the jurisdiction of the Federal bank regulatory agencies.